The Leadership & Theology Training programme is made up of three key components:

 We are privileged to have a phenomenal selection of leaders providing the teaching on the Leadership Training programme.
 Below are the main contributors:

 Andrew is the course director, and teaches a number of the theological modules.
-He has taught on Newfrontiers courses for over ten years, and has recently completed a PhD in New Testament Studies at King’s College London.
+He has taught on Newfrontiers courses for over ten years, and holds a PhD in New Testament Studies from King’s College London.
 Andrew is on the leadership team at Kings Church London, and has written several books.

 Simon leads the Catalyst Team, is the lead elder of the King’s Arms Church in Bedford, and teaches a number of the leadership modules on the course.
 A popular conference speaker and the author of Sustainable Power, Simon has seen his church grow in size, community impact and evangelistic effectiveness as they have pursued more of the power of God.

 Andy oversees training for Catalyst and is responsible for overseeing the accreditation via Moorlands Bible College.
 Andy also teaches several of the historical modules and has responsibility for hosting, leading discussion and for pastoral support of students.
 He is an elder at King’s Community Church, Southampton, and holds a PhD in Church History from the University of Southampton.
 He is also the author of several books and academic articles on the Reformation.

-Judith is the course administrator, and is based at Kings Church in Eastbourne.
+Judith is the course administrator, and worships at Kings Church in Eastbourne.
 She has co-ordinated both Leadership Training and Impact Training for over a decade, and is responsible for the logistical and administrative aspects of the course.